socrateslee/xvfb-chrome/README.md

 [0707/070947.640877:ERROR:file_io_posix.cc(145)] open /sys/devices/system/cpu/cpu0/cpufreq/scaling_max_freq: No such file or directory (2)
 ```

-Using `--wayland` option and append `--disable-gpu` can reduce the occurences of the error.
+Using `--wayland` option and append `--disable-gpu` can sometimes reduce the occurences of the error.